Data-driven stabilization of switched and constrained linear systems: Data-driven stabilization

 necessity also holds under the mild Slater's condition

-Note that dualization generates an additional nonlinearity in the top-left corner of \eqref{eq:dualform}, since $G_i$, $P_i$ and $P_j$ and $\pi_{i,j}$ are all variables; we cope with this complication using the Schur complement.
-The following is our ma in result of this section; let us define, throughout the paper,
+Note that, in the top-left corner of $G_i$ in \eqref{eq:dualform}, $\tilde P_i$ and $P_j$ and $\pi_{i,j}$ are all variables.
+To cope with this complication --that arises due to the coupling in \eqref{eq:LM_original} and is absent in problems for \gls{LTI} systems \cite{VanWaardeEtal_Noisy_TAC2022}-- we exploit \cref{lem:strictnonstrict} and a Schur complement argument.
+The following is our main result of this section; let us define, throughout the paper,